isomerpages/mlaw-acd/_compliance/2-other-regulatory-requirements.md

 #### <a id="Record Keeping"></a> Record Keeping

-Regulated dealers are required to keep relevant documents and information for a period of 5 years after the date of transaction.
+Regulated dealers are required to keep relevant documents and information for a period of 5 years after the date of transaction, or the date that the information or supporting document is obtained.

 #### <a id="Notices from the Registrar"></a> Notices from the Registrar

-The Registrar of Regulated Dealer regularly issue notices to all registered dealers with respect to measures for the prevention of money laundering and terrorism financing.
-These include Guidelines to help regulated dealers understand their regulatory requirements and Statements calling for action issued by the Financial Action Task Force (**"FATF"**).
+The Registrar of Regulated Dealers regularly issues notices to all regulated dealers with respect to measures for the prevention of money laundering and terrorism financing.
+These include Guidelines to help regulated dealers understand their regulatory requirements and publications by the Financial Action Task Force (**"FATF"**).

 Please click [here](/news/notices-from-the-registrar/){:target="_blank"} to view the notices issued by the Registrar.